 Four themes emerge from the studies listed in Table 1: (1) behavioral compliance, (2) risk management, (3) investments in securing digital assets, and (4) market effects of securing digital assets.
 These four themes span different units of analysis (from individual users to organizations to markets).
 Below, we discuss each of these research themes.

 First, a major theme of research on securing digital assets appearing in MIS Quarterly is behavioral compliance, in which a user is encouraged to adopt a protective security practice, or to avoid a harmful one.
 Such studies have drawn on a wide range of theories from criminology and psychology, including general deterrence (Straub and Nance 1990; Harrington 1996), coping (Liang and Xue 2009), neutralization (Siponen and Vance 2010), planned behavior (Bulgurcu et al. 2010), fear appeals and protection motivation (Johnston and Warkentin 2010; Johnston et al. 2015; Boss et al. 2015; Liang and Xue 2009; Anderson and Agarwal 2010; Posey et al. 2013; Boss et al. 2015; Chen and Zahedi 2016), accountability (Vance et al. 2015), routine activity (Wang et al. 2015) and cognitive information processing and training (Puhakainen and Siponen 2010).
-These reference theories provide a solid foundation to holistically assess the psychological state of individuals when they appraise security threats, benefits of protection, and imposed costs of security solutions.
+These reference theories provide a solid foundation to holistically assess the psychological state of individuals when they appraise security threats, benefits of protection, and imposed costs of security solutions (for a comprehensive assessment of these theories and an attempt to unify the key constructs related to information security behavior, see Moody et al. 2018).
 This set of studies have affirmatively shown that the attitude and behavior towards information security is multi-dimensional.
 People may generally fear security threats or the consequences of misuse and noncompliance, but at the same time they may rationalize or defend poor security behavior by invoking, for example, neutralization techniques, expressive/instrumental criminal motivations, or perceptions of organizational injustice (Willison and Warkentin 2013).
 The consensus in these studies is that people, including home and organizational users, can be motivated or trained to engage in beneficial security practices and avoid harmful ones once we understand psychological drivers of these behaviors.

 A second theme is risk management.
-Arguably, the nature of risk management is normative, and this is well reflected in this set of MIS Quarterly articles, which provide several practical frameworks and tools, including a probabilistic loss assessment technique based on the stochastic dominance concept in statistics (Post and Diltz 1986), a comprehensive classification of risk factors and the risk mitigation process (Baskerville and Stage 1996), a security risk planning model with security awareness education and countermeasure matrix (Straub and Welke 1998), user participation as an additional security control to enhance security awareness and alignment between IS security risk management and the business environment (Spears and Barki 2010), and the use of diversification strategies to reduce the risks of correlated failures in software deployment (Chen et al. 2011).
+Arguably, the nature of risk management is normative, and this is well reflected in this set of MIS Quarterly articles, which provide several practical frameworks and tools, including a probabilistic loss assessment technique based on the stochastic dominance concept in statistics (Post and Diltz 1986), a comprehensive classification of risk factors and the risk mitigation process (Baskerville and Stage 1996), a security risk planning model with security awareness education and countermeasure matrix (Straub and Welke 1998), user participation as an additional security control to enhance security awareness and alignment between IS security risk management and the business environment (Spears and Barki 2010), the use of diversification strategies to reduce the risks of correlated failures in software deployment (Chen et al. 2011), and the use of compensation as a service recovery to manage customer perceptions after data breaches (Goode et al. 2017).
 These frameworks and tools provide a convenient starting point for practitioners to strengthen organizational risk management of digital assets.

 A fourth theme is market effects of securing digital assets, which examines how the nature of information security is transformed when placed inside a market.
 Galbreth and Shor (2010) showed that software firms can benefit from malicious hacking because such malicious hacking nurtures a monopoly.
 It highlights the existence of a peculiar indirect externality due to strategic hacking.
 Chen et al. (2011) showed that homogeneous software design can lead to correlated failures because, by nature, the same attack can be applied to all software using the same design.
 There is again a peculiar negative externality due to security attacks.
 Gupta and Zhdanov (2012) studied the outsourcing of information security protection to managed security service providers (MSSP).
 It accounts for both positive and negative externalities in such outsourcing, and formally characterizes when a for-profit entity or consortium would arise.
 Kim and Kim (2014) showed that there is a positive “knowledge externality” in the malware resolution process.
 This set of MIS Quarterly articles expand our understanding of how security attacks and protection may interact beyond the organizational boundary.
 They also describe novel security externalities (due to strategic hacking, knowledge sharing, etc.) while also suggesting appropriate regulations and policies to address these emergent challenges.